trust-mfn-berlin/animals-as-objects/vault/theme.logistical-metabolisms.md

 [^18]: For the controversies concerning the Berlin Zoo, see AZGB O 0/1/274.
 A recent case that gained much attention happened in the Copenhagen Zoo, where a healthy 18-month-old male giraffe was dissected publicly with the meat then fed to the zoo’s lions.
 See, for instance, Smith, Roff.
 “Giraffe Killing at Copenhagen Zoo Sparks Global Outrage”. _National Geographic_ 12.02.2014: https://www.nationalgeographic.com/science/article/140210-giraffe-copenhagen-science.

 [^19]: Maas, Wietske and Matteo Pasquinelli.
 “The City Devouring Itself: Urbanibalism in Times of World Wars, Insurgent Communes and Biopolitical Sieges”.
-In _Open_18: 2030 – War Zone Amsterdam, J. Seijdel and L. Melis (eds.).
+In _Open #18.
+2030: War Zone Amsterdam_, J. Seijdel and L. Melis (eds.).
 Rotterdam: NAi Publishers, 2009. http://matteopasquinelli.com/docs/Maas_Pasquinelli_City_Devouring_Itself.pdf.

 [^20]: In fact, war is deeply entangled with logistics, as this practice emerges from the codification of military logistics, with their concern for feeding and transporting moving armies.